 In case you have not read the entire 523 pages of Salesforce Spring’20 release notes, check out Spring’20 release quick summary written by me.

-I combed through the release notes and highlighted the most exciting, interesting, and useful Financial Service Cloud features from Spring’20 release.
+I combed through the release notes and highlighted the most exciting, interesting, and useful Financial Services Cloud features from Spring’20 release.

 1. Monitor Distributor Performance with the Distributor Performance Dashboard and Metrics:- Now you can create an information-rich home page for sales managers with the Distributor Performance Dashboard and the Insurance Distributor Performance Metrics component.
 With a consolidated performance summary for all distributors available at a glance, sales managers can monitor their businesses’ overall health.
 They can quickly identify distributors who need attention and help them align with the company’s goals.